Previous Faculty & Graduate

-Berg is a graduate and currently on the Acting Faculty of the Yale School of Drama in addition to teaching bi-coastally at his studios in New York City and Los Angeles.
-Additionally, he has taught workshops all over the world including London, England; Paris, France; Sydney, Australia; Tahiti, French Polynesia; and Fargo, North Dakota.
+Gregory Berger-Sobeck is a graduate and former acting faculty member at the Yale School of Drama in addition to teaching bi-coastally both in Los Angeles and New York.
+Additionally, he has taught workshops all over the world including in London, Paris, Sydney, and Tahiti.

-After working for many years in New York as an actor, acting teacher, and private coach for stage and film, Gregory Berger opened Berg Studios in Los Angeles in 1998.
-He currently teaches both coasts; remaining the artistic director and master acting teacher at Berg Studios as well as teaching On Camera Acting at the Yale School of Drama.
+Mr. Berger opened The Berg Studios in Los Angeles in 1998, where he is the artistic director and master acting teacher.
+As well as teaching in Los Angeles, Mr. Berger teaches on camera acting at the Yale School of Drama for several months in the fall, during which time he travels back and forth in order to continue teaching his LA classes.
 Berg Studios alumni have been Emmy Award Winners, Emmy Award Nominees, acted on Broadway and have had multiple series regular and guest star roles on television.
 Mr. Berger has also been voted Best Acting Class, Best Classical Class, Best Monologue Coach and Private Coach by Backstage Magazine.

 As an actor he has was nominated best actor at the Beverly Hills Film Festival and the S.O.Y.S.
 Film Festival for the film Persona.
-The film was also the finals for Best Short category for the Academy Awards.
+The film was also in the semi-finals for the Best Short category for the Academy Awards.
 Guadalupe the Virgin, another film he starred in, was named best film in the Mexico International Film Festival.